 And for older kids and teenagers, why not grab a copy of The Nativity?
 I was really moved when it was first shown on the BBC a few years ago.

 Naturally, your Advent basket will be fairly book-heavy, so do look out for non-book items and grab them while you can – there aren’t many, and they tend to be available for very limited periods.
-I’ve seen Nativity building cubes, as well as Nativity Russian dolls – but jigsaws are usually easy to get, and provide hours of fun.

 This is a new addition for 2018 – and yes, it’s from Auntie Carol!
 She ordered it early so that we could enjoy playing with it through Advent.
 I wrapped it up for the kids to discover in their basket this weekend – and so far they love it!
 It’s a lovely step up from the chunky wooden Nativity, with more detailed figures who have moveable limbs, so it’s great for older preschoolers and primary-aged kids, especially those who enjoy Playmobil and Lego throughout the year.